 in the areas of document security and border management, issues such as organisation, training, best practices and other operational measures.

-CooperationCooperation may also facilitate circular migration for the benefit of development.
+[GE proposal: Parties will cooperate for mutual benefit in the field of the circular migration ]

+[UK Proposal: “The Parties agree that they may enter into dialogue regarding legal migration within the current or future national frameworks governing these issues, particularly the movement of skilled individuals.”]

 Article 16

 Movement of persons and readmission

-The Parties shall endeavour to enhance mobility of citizens and shall, where the conditions for well-managed and secure mobility are in place, take gradual steps towards making it easier for citizens to travel to and visit each other’s countries.
+The Parties shall endeavour to enhance mobility of citizens and shall, where the conditions for well-managed and secure mobility are in place, take gradual steps towards making it easier for citizens to travel to and visit each other’s countries [GE proposal: particularly for journeys undertaken for the purpose of educational, scientific and sport activities]

+[UK proposal: delete article 16 (1)]

+[GE (EU dept) alternative: The Parties shall endeavour to enhance mobility of citizens, including by, as a first step, exploring facilitation of issuance of visas gradually for the citizens of Georgia, provided that the conditions for well-managed and secure mobility are in place]

+2. [GE proposal: For this purpose, the Parties shall endeavor to conclude the agreements on the abolition of visas and on the readmission of persons residing without authorization].

+[UK proposal: reject]

+[GE Proposal: The Parties shall ensure that the treatment accorded to nationals of the other contracting Party, legally employed on its territory shall be free from any discrimination based on nationality, as regards working conditions, social security, remuneration or dismissal, as compared to its own nationals.]

+[UK Proposal: Accept GE proposal, but reject insertion of “social security”]

 Article 17

-The fight against organised crime and corruption
+Law enforcement and security

 The Parties shall cooperate on combating and preventing criminal and illegal activities, in particular transnational activities, organised or otherwise, such as: